Zenobia: Syria and the invasion of Arabia Petraea

 After his victory, Zabdas marched south along the Jordan Valley and apparently met little opposition.
 There is evidence that Petra was attacked by a small contingent which penetrated the region.
 Arabia and Judaea were eventually subdued.
 Palmyrene dominance of Arabia is confirmed by many milestones bearing Vaballathus' name.
 Syrian subjugation required less effort because Zenobia had substantial support there, particularly in Antioch, Syria's traditional capital.
 The invasion of Arabia coincided with the cessation of coin production in Claudius' name by the Antiochean mint, indicating that Zenobia had begun tightening her grip on Syria.
 By November 270, the mint began issuing coinage in Vaballathus' name.

 The Arabian milestones presented the Palmyrene king as a Roman governor and commander, referring to him as vir clarissimus rex consul imperator dux Romanorum.
 The assumption of such titles was probably meant to legitimize Zenobia's control of the province, not yet a usurpation of the imperial title.
 Until now, Zenobia could say that she was acting as a representative of the emperor (who was securing the eastern lands of the empire) while the Roman monarch was preoccupied with struggles in Europe.
-Although Vaballathus' use of the titles amounted to a claim to the imperial throne, Zenobia could still justify them and maintain a mask of subordination to Rome; an "imperator" was a commander of troops, not the equal of an emperor ("imperator caesar").
+Although Vaballathus' use of the titles amounted to a claim to the imperial throne, Zenobia could still justify them and maintain a mask of subordination to Rome; an "imperator" was a commander of troops, not the equal of an emperor ("imperator caesar augustus").

 Annexation of Egypt and the campaigns in Asia Minor

 The invasion of Egypt is sometimes explained by Zenobia's desire to secure an alternative trade route to the Euphrates, which was cut because of the war with Persia.
 This theory ignores the fact that the Euphrates route was only partially disrupted, and overlooks Zenobia's ambition.
 The date of the campaign is uncertain; Zosimus placed it after the Battle of Naissus and before Claudius' death, which sets it in the summer of 270.
 Watson, emphasizing the works of Zonaras and Syncellus and dismissing Zosimus' account, places the invasion in October 270 (after Claudius' death).
 According to Watson, the occupation of Egypt was an opportunistic move by Zenobia (who was encouraged by the news of Claudius' death in August).
+Zenobia was declared Queen of Egypt after Palmyrene invasion of Egypt.
+The image of Selene on the reverse of the coins of Zenobia minted in Alexandria symbolized Zenobia's claim as a descendant and inheritor of Cleopatra VII to legitimize her rule.
 The appearance of the Palmyrenes on Egypt's eastern frontier would have contributed to unrest in the province, whose society was fractured; Zenobia had supporters and opponents among local Egyptians.